'Super consultant' to testify as blockbuster week at LRT inquiry kicks off | CBC News

 'Super consultant' to testify as blockbuster week at LRT inquiry kicks off

-Mayor Jim Watson, former OC Transpo head John Manconi, and city councillors Allan Hubley, Diane Deans, and Catherine McKenney are all household names, but today will feature with someone who has kept a lower profile: Brian Guest.
+Mayor Jim Watson, former OC Transpo head John Manconi and city councillors Allan Hubley, Diane Deans, and Catherine McKenney are all household names, but Monday will feature someone who has kept a lower profile: Brian Guest.

+The "super consultant" made Ottawa headlines regularly a decade ago as his small firm Boxfish was handed contract after contract to advise the City of Ottawa.

-Now, after two weeks of unprecedented transparency as a public inquiry shines light into every corner of the Confederation Line project, lawyers have established Guest as a key player.
+Now, after two weeks of unprecedented transparency as the inquiry shines light into every corner of the Confederation Line project, lawyers have established Guest as a key player.

 - City knowingly accepted defects with LRT and lowered trial run criteria